Walk: Harbouring a Portsoy dram

 |[Portsoy old harbour at the walk start]|

 What could be a more perfect objective to a coastal walk than a stunning sandy beach overlooked by a recently-reopened distillery?
 The start isn't bad either: Portsoy is one of the North East's most picturesque fishing villages, with a charming old harbour separated by a rocky headland from its thriving replacement.
-The village hosts the Scottish Traditional Boat Festival each summer (30th June to 1st July in 2018).
+The village hosts the Scottish Traditional Boat Festival each summer (22nd-23rd June in 2019).
 Apparently it's a must-see event, but we visited at a quieter time of year, getting the dramatic cliffs and inlets on the stroll to Sandend all to ourselves... and the distillery tour too.

 |[Red Haven bay with Glenglassaugh Distillery beyond (centre)]|